Information for Landlords

 Your property can be let fully furnished, part furnished or unfurnished.
 Which of these is appropriate will depend on the type of property and local market conditions.
 We will be pleased to give you advice on whether to furnish or not and to what level.
 As a minimum, you will need to provide decent quality light fittings and white goods.
 Remember that there will be wear and tear on the property and any items provided.

 Personal possessions, ornaments, pictures, books etc. should be removed from the premises, especially those of real or sentimental value.
 Some items may be boxed, sealed and stored at the owner’s risk.
 All cupboards and shelf space should be left clear for the Tenant’s own use.

 Gardens should be left neat, tidy and rubbish free.
-Tenants are required to maintain the gardens to a reasonable standard, provided they are left the necessary tools.
+Tenants are required to maintain the gardens to a reasonable standard, provided they are left with the necessary tools.
 However, few Tenants are experienced gardeners, and if you value your garden, or if it is particularly large, you may wish us to arrange visits by our regular gardener.

 At the commencement of the tenancy the property must be in a thoroughly clean condition, and at the end of each tenancy, it is the Tenants’ responsibility to leave the property in a similar condition.
 Where they fail to do so, cleaning will be arranged at their expense.